 Claudia Andujar – The Artist

-For over five decades starting in the 1970s, Claudia devoted her life to photographing and defending the Yanomami – one of Brazil’s largest indigenous peoples.
-At a time when their territory is threatened more than ever by illegal gold mining, and as Covid-19 continues to sweep the globe.
-This exhibition is relevant in the context of the humanitarian and environmental crises exacerbated by the pandemic.
+For over five decades, starting in the 1970s, Claudia devoted her life to photographing and defending the Yanomami – one of Brazil’s largest indigenous peoples.
+At a time when illegal gold mining threatens their territory more than ever and as Covid-19 continues to sweep the globe, this exhibition is relevant in the context of the humanitarian and environmental crises exacerbated by the pandemic.

 The exhibition reflects the dual nature of Andujar’s career, committed to both art and activism

 Claudia Andujar: The Yanomami Struggle is curated by Thyago Nogueira, Head of Contemporary Photography at the Instituto Moreira Salles in Brazil.
 Based on years of research into Andujar’s significant archive, the exhibition explores her extraordinary contribution to the art of photography as well as her major role as a human rights activist defending Yanomami’s rights.

 Over 200 photographs, an audio-visual installation, a film and a series of drawings by the Yanomami are brought together in The Curve, The Pit and the Barbican’s foyers.

 Photographs from her first six years living with the Yanomami, showing how she grappled with the challenges of visually interpreting a complex culture, will be featured alongside the work she produced during her period of activism, as she used photography as a tool for political change.

 I started working with the Yanomami in the 1970s and they quickly became a second family to me.
 When I saw the threats they were facing, I decided to devote my time to helping them obtain the demarcation of the land they occupied so that it would be officially recognized by Brazilian law.
 After many years of struggle, we succeeded in our efforts.
 Sadly, their lands have once again been invaded by gold miners and so I hope that my work will continue to raise awareness of the dangers facing the Yanomami.